Davood Roostaei stood as an artist and human being at a place in which no man should be forced to stand.

 What he had seen and experienced made him realize that his artistic route could not be that of the standard realistic way of depicting the world.

 Thus he had to discover another way to tell us of what he had seen, imagined, and experienced.

-It was perhaps the only way as an artist in which he was able to both render his experiences and tell of his world both past, present, and future.
+This was perhaps the only way as an artist in which he was able to both render his experiences and tell of his world both past, present, and future.

 Roostaei could not avow a clear path to truth - then or now - as either an artist or a person.
 His life could only tell of the non-avowed and non- declared.

 Roostaei realized that his new vision needed a dramatically new technique.

 He fulfilled this realization by painting with his fingers rather than using the conventional brush.
 As "reality" could not speak to the complexities of the modern world, the brush could not do what he needed it to do.

 The connection needed to be visceral, cutting out the conventions both intellectually and technically.
 Roostaei has not picked up a paintbrush in executing his oil and acrylic paintings since 1986.

 But he also always knew the importance of how reality effects life- and how that also had to be told- indeed perhaps more than many, given his life experience.

 Born in 1959 in Iran he was pushed into a world of both privilege and fragility.